-When building software, an integral part of delivering new features safely and effeciently is having a continous delivery pipeline set up.
+When building software, an integral part of delivering new features safely and efficiently is having a continuous delivery pipeline set up.
 The purpose of the pipeline is to be able to move development changes into production through an automated set of steps that will verify the integrity and quality of the changes.

 What the exact steps are depends on your application and environment, but a common scenario looks something like this:

 - Build your application and verify that the code compiles as expected.